joe-cheung/joe-cheung.github.io/_posts/2020-12-15-Did-DeepMind-solve-the-protein-folding-problem.md

 The one area that will remain safe and wholly complementary to AF2 is in situ structural biology, because AF2 cannot determine the cellular context of proteins.
 If anything, AF2 may accelerate the breakneck pace of progress in CryoET and usher in the era of structural cell biology faster than even its proponents are expecting.

-## Will it revolutionise drug discovery?
+## Will It Revolutionise Drug Discovery?

 No. At least [<span class="underline">not</span>](https://www.nature.com/articles/d41586-018-05267-x) in the near term.